IBM/iot-mapping/README.md

 ### Watson IoT Platform

-Navigate to the IBM Cloud dashboard at [https://console.bluemix.net/](https://console.bluemix.net/) and click the "Catalog" button in the upper right
+Navigate to the IBM Cloud dashboard at [https://console.bluemix.net/](https://console.bluemix.net/) and click the `Catalog` button in the upper right
 <p align="center">
 <img src="https://i.imgur.com/0CctlyI.png"  data-canonical-src="https://i.imgur.com/0CctlyI.png">
 </p>

-In the search bar type "Internet of Things" and click the icon titled "Internet of Things Platform".
+In the search bar type "Internet of Things" and click the icon titled `Internet of Things Platform`.

 <p align="center">
 <img src="https://i.imgur.com/pjZ3jrI.png" >
 </p>

-Select the pricing plan and click "Create".
+Select the pricing plan and click `Create`.
 If deploying on an IBM Lite account, be sure to select the free "Lite" plan

 #### Additional Configuration: Generate Watson IoT service credentials
 After being provisioned, the IoT Platform service will need a bit of additional configuration, as we'll need to generate a set of credentials for connecting to the broker.
-We can do so by entering the IoT Platform dashboard, selecting "Devices" from the left hand menu, and then clicking the "Add Device" button.
+We can do so by entering the IoT Platform dashboard, selecting `Devices` from the left hand menu, and then clicking the `Add Device` button.

 <p align="center">
 <img src="https://i.imgur.com/fec24FG.png"  data-canonical-src="https://i.imgur.com/fec24FG.png">